ebeuna/Darey.io-Project/Lampstack Implementation.md

 ![php -v](https://github.com/ebeuna/project-2/assets/140742446/cf393714-b5de-43a7-85cc-8c1d56a338ce)
 # Creating a virtual Host for my Website using Apache
 ## Step 4: Creating a virtual Host for my Website using Apache
-### Apache on ubuntu has one server block enabled by default that is configured to serve documents from the /var/www/htmldirectory. we will leave this configuration as it is and add our directory next to the default one and the directory is called *projectlamp* by running the command below.
+### Apache on ubuntu has one server block enabled by default that is configured to serve documents from the /var/www/htmldirectory. we will leave this configuration as it is and add our directory next to the default one and the directory is called *projectlamp*. we need to run the command below.
 ![Screenshot (40)](https://github.com/ebeuna/project-2/assets/140742446/014ba275-1316-481c-bffb-839b89c611ba)
 ### we need to assign ownership of the directory with the $USER environment variable by running the command below.
 ![Screenshot (42)](https://github.com/ebeuna/project-2/assets/140742446/72b280c6-4f3b-4d5d-9fb1-791828ecc0b9)